 Putting the laundry instructions to use in an artful way was a fun challenge!

-If it’s darker in some areas, and lighter in others, like a bit of a fade, it looks pretty natural!
+If the lettering appears darker in some areas, and lighter in others, like a bit of a fade, it looks pretty authentic!
 This is where a little imperfection comes in handy.

-And this is why you may wish to collect wash line wheels… who knew they’d be a thing? 🙂
+And this is why you may wish to collect wash line wheels… because they look pretty cute as laundry room wall art!

 I also actually iron on an antique ironing board since I have only 4 in my stash.
 But even if you don’t, collecting these make instant, pretty side tables for any tasks that require a little extra space.